How the SharePoint Migration Tool works

 UPLOAD: In the upload stage, the content package is uploaded to Azure with the manifest.
-Before a migration job can be accepted from an SPO provided Azure container, the files and manifest are encrypted at rest using the AES-256-CBC standard.
+Before a migration job can be accepted from a SharePoint-provided Azure container, the files and manifest are encrypted at rest using the AES-256-CBC standard.

-SESSION AND RESUME: While the migration is being performed, the tool saves information of the session in a hidden list on the users OneDrive for Business site.
+SESSION AND RESUME: While the migration is being performed, the tool saves information of the session in a hidden list on the user's OneDrive.
 This allows the migration tool to resume any previous migration sessions.

 Encryption and security

 During the upload and import phases, data is encrypted and Azure containers and keys are generated.